 6 Write it out

 Your goal, your dream, your desire, whatever the hell it is you want.
-I had it written out on a big neon pink bristle board on my dining room wall *Retired from my day j.o.b. by July of 2015 and a full time freelance writer*.
+I had it written out on a big neon pink bristle board on my dining room wall *Retired from my day j.o.b. by July of 2015 and am a full-time freelance writer*.

-By July I handed in my resignation at the salon I worked at.
+By July, I handed in my resignation at the salon I worked at.
 What freedom.
 I saw that date on my board every single day.
-I looked at, felt it, believed it, damn I could almost smell it I wanted it so bad.
+I looked at it, felt it, believed it, damn, I could almost smell it I wanted it so bad.

 Write it out and look at it.
 Every single day!!